course-details-portlet

 Learning methods and activities

-Lectures, theory exercises and laboratory work with compulsory attendance and report submissions.
+Lectures, exercises and laboratory work with compulsory attendance and report submissions.
 Expected scope: Lectures: 60 hours, Laboratory work: 60 hours.
 Exercises: 20 hours.
 Self-study: 60 hours

 Compulsory assignments